Clinical Cognition Alignment for Gastrointestinal Diagnosis with Multimodal LLMs

 \section{Hierarchical Clinical Cognition Dataset}

 Current public datasets for gastrointestinal endoscopy primarily consist of image-label pairs, lacking the intermediate reasoning steps required for transparent diagnosis \cite{vallee2020crohnipi,jha2023gastrovision,borgli2020hyperkvasir}.
 Training on such data encourages models to learn shortcut features rather than clinical logic.
-To address this, we construct a novel hierarchical clinical cognition dataset designed to instill expert-level cognitive patterns into the MLLM.
+Hence, we construct a hierarchical clinical cognition dataset designed to instill expert-level cognitive patterns into the MLLM.